Ontario Highway 17: Northern development and the Lakehead

 and work underway on the new link between Thunder Bay and Winnipeg that would roughly parallel the Canadian Pacific Railway.
 The first section to open was between the Manitoba town of Whitemouth and Kenora.
-On Dominion Day (July 1) 1932, an inter-provincial ceremony was held in Kenora to dedicate the new route.
+On July 1, 1932, (Dominion Day), an inter-provincial ceremony was held in Kenora to dedicate the new route.

 The next link would connect the road through the Kenora with the rough road connecting Vermilion Bay, Dryden and Dyment.
 This section opened in early 1933.

 From the east, construction proceeded at a similar pace, although through much more barren expanses of forests and lakes.
 By the end of 1932, construction had proceeded from Thunder Bay through Upsala to English River.
 A 75 mi gap was all that remained, between Dyment and English River.

 On June 4, 1934, crews cleared the last section of forest separating Thunder Bay from Winnipeg.

 However, it would require another year of rock blasting and construction to make the route navigable by vehicles.
 On July 1, 1935, a multi-day motorcade celebration was held to officially open the new highway.
 A convoy of vehicles travelled from Thunder Bay to Winnipeg along the route, resting overnight in Kenora before completing the two-day journey.

 By the end of 1935, numerous factors combined which resulted in the termination of the highway camps.
 The federal government of R. B. Bennett used Section 98 of the Criminal Code in 1931 to arrest several leaders of the Communist Party of Canada.
 However, the lack of evidence and protests would eventually lead to the early release of the men, much to the embarrassment of the government.

 The men, with public support behind them, headed north to highway camps, where mounting tensions due to low wages, poor conditions, lacklustre food, isolation, and military-like discipline resulted in organized labour strikes.
 Funding was pulled from the Trans-Canada Highway in 1936.

 On April 1, 1937, the DND was absorbed into the Department of Highways, and the road west of Pembroke became an extension of Highway 17.
 At this point, the highway from Sault Ste.
 Marie to the Quebec boundary was 1045.8 km long.
 Portions were paved at this point: east of Sault Ste.
 Marie, west of Blind River, through Sudbury, east of Sturgeon Falls, through Mattawa, and from Chalk River to Quebec; the remainder was a gravel road.
 The highway between the Manitoba boundary and Nipigon was 659.8 km, mostly gravel-surfaced.
 The only significant exceptions were in the Kenora and Thunder Bay areas.

 Before the outbreak of World War II in 1939, a new bridge spanning the Nipigon River was completed alongside a 91.6 km highway eastward to Schreiber.
 Both were opened together ceremoniously on September 24, 1937.

 When the war began, construction on Highway 17 halted, with effort instead focused on the simpler northern route via Geraldton and Hearst.